CTUAvastLab/Mill.jl/docs/src/manual/nodes.md

 ```@repl nodes
 ms = (a=AM, b=BM)
-m = ArrayModel(Dense(7, 2))
+m = Dense(7, 2)
 PM = ProductModel(ms, m)
 ```

-Again, since the library is based on the property that the output of each model is an [`ArrayNode`](@ref), the product model applies models from `ms` to appropriate children and vertically concatenates the output, which is then processed by model `m`.
+Again, since the library is based on the property that the output of each model is an array, the product model applies models from `ms` to appropriate children and vertically concatenates the output, which is then processed by model `m`.
 An example of model processing the above sample would be:

 ```@repl nodes
 y = PM.m(vcat(PM[:a](PN[:a]), PM[:b](PN[:b])))